sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 /data/scratch/btw000/folder1         # pwd - this is the directory
 [btw000@frontend1 folder1]$          # prompt with default bash settings

-btw000@frontend1 /d/s/b/folder1>     # here is how it looks with te new settings
+btw000@frontend1 /d/s/b/folder1>     # here is how it looks with the new settings
 ```

 Better tab completion - case insensitive tab completion and